LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version 0.23.2
+*Released*: 19 Nov 2019
+* Issue 33849: change UserSelectInput to use getUsersWithPermissions instead of getUsers so we get all users with a particular set of permissions, not just those in some project or global group.

 ### version 0.23.1
 *Released*: 19 November 2019
 * Package patch update for changes to @glass/domainproperties v0.0.53